Sources for SWOT Analysis Research

 These databases can be searched by "Company Name" fields, and include special Company Profile Reports.
 (Access from the library homepage link: A-Z List of Databases):

-Select the “Company Profiles” tab at the top of the search screen and enter the company name to find MarketLine Company Profiles (each about 30 pages long, with SWOT analysis, revenue analysis, regulations, list of major competitors, etc.)
+Select the “Company Profiles” tab (under "more" at the top right of the search screen) and enter the company name to find MarketLine Company Profiles (each about 30 pages long, with SWOT analysis, revenue analysis, regulations, list of major competitors, etc.)